AngusWebbHammond/GLFW-Ray-Tracer/README.md

 - Realtime updating of spheres.
 - Accumulation of frames.
 - Multithreading of the CPU to parallelize the ray casting from the camera.
+- Utilisation of the GPU through a Compute Shader.

 ## Dependencies